Toward Generalizable Forgery Detection and Reasoning: FakeReasoning

 \subsection{Dual-Branch Visual Encoder}

-To analyze the authenticity of an image, both low-level features (e.g., texture, edges, lighting) \cite{zhong2023patchcraft,dong2022mvss,lai2024lideepdet} and high-level semantics are essential \cite{tan2025c2p,ojha2023towards,liu2024forgery}.
+To analyze the authenticity of an image, both low-level features \cite{zhong2023patchcraft,dong2022mvss,lai2024lideepdet} and high-level semantics are essential \cite{tan2025c2p,ojha2023towards,liu2024forgery}.
 Most existing open-source MLLMs \cite{liu2024visual, dai2023instructblipgeneralpurposevisionlanguagemodels,chen2023minigptv2} adopt pretrained CLIP as their visual encoder.
 Although CLIP encoder excels at capturing global semantic representations, it lacks sensitivity to low-level visual clues due to image-text alignment pretraining \cite{luo2023controlling,cai2025computer,he2024rigid}, which poses a major limitation for MLLMs in image forensics.

 Meanwhile, DINO \cite{caron2021emerging} is pretrained through vision-only self-supervised learning, demonstrating strong capability in local perspective.
 Prior work has shown that integrating DINO features with CLIP features enhances fine-grained perception and mitigates hallucinations of MLLMs \cite{tong2024eyes,jiang2023clip}.
 Inspired by these advances, we further explore this ``feature complementarity effect'' in MLLM-based image forensics.